bonasfvck/blog/_posts/2020-01-10-how-to-poop.md

 ---
 layout: post
+title: Hello Pooper!
-title: Sample Post with Markdown subtitle : How markdown is displayed as html
+subtitle : How to poop
 tags: [HTML, Markdown]
-author: Nayeong Kim
+author: Bon
 comments : True
 ---

-This post show result from awesome Markdown techniques like jekyll.
-`Jekyll` supports to transform your plain text into static websites and blogs.
+This post is all about pooping and then fainting!

 you can easy to change style in `_utility.html` and a sample of the formatting follows.